eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 A digital twin provider needs an interface.
 The interface will expose operations that allow digital twin consumers to access a subset of in-vehicle signals that your digital provider makes available.

 >Tip: A suggested approach to defining your digital twin provider is to adopt the perspective of a digital twin consumer.
 This involves consideration of the operations and their corresponding names.
-For example, the [digital twin provider sample interface](../../../samples/interfaces/sample_grpc/v1/digital_twin_provider.proto), the specified operations are `Subscribe`, `Unsubscribe`, `Get`, `Set`, `Invoke` and `Stream`.
+For example, for the [digital twin provider sample interface](../../../samples/interfaces/sample_grpc/v1/digital_twin_provider.proto), the specified operations are `Subscribe`, `Unsubscribe`, `Get`, `Set`, `Invoke` and `Stream`.

 In this section, you will utilize the [digital twin provider sample interface](../../../samples/interfaces/sample_grpc/v1/digital_twin_provider.proto).
 Specifically, you will use the `Subscribe`, `Set` and `Invoke` operations from this interface.